abozaid-ibrahim/NetworkPackage/README.md

 # NetworkPackage
 open source networking library, build over URL sessions, you could use it by swift package manager, cocoa pods, Carthage,  change what ever you like, feel okay to fork and embed the code itself inside your project
+# How to contribute
+* fork the project
+* open NetworkPackage/NetworkPackageDemo.xcproject
+* make sure you are downloading the dependicies
+* do your changes
+* commit your changes
+* re install the package with the spacific commit
+* test your changes
+* make sure all tests run successfully
+* PR for master